PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/MLOps/Testing.md

 __After this module, you will be able to:__

 - [ ] Explain the importance of testing with Python.
+- [ ] Use LOGGING to debug Python code.
 - [ ] Apply type hinting to Python code.
 - [ ] Use the debugger in VSCode to fix bugs in Python code.